-a) Land held under SHM may be seized if it is intentionally unused, not utilized, and/or neglected, resulting in:

-(i) the land falling under public control and becoming a residential area;

-(ii) continuous control by another party for 20 years without any legal relationship with the original SHM owner; or b) Land held under HGB, HP, HPL, or DPAT may be seized if it is intentionally left undeveloped, unused, not utilized, and/or not maintained for two years after the relevant ownership right is issued.
+- a) Land held under SHM may be seized if it is intentionally unused, not utilized, and/or neglected, resulting in: - (i) the land falling under public control and becoming a residential area; - (ii) continuous control by another party for 20 years without any legal relationship with the original SHM owner; or - (iii) failure to fulfill the land's social function, regardless of whether the original owner is still identifiable. - b) Land held under HGB, HP, HPL, or DPAT may be seized if it is intentionally left undeveloped, unused, not utilized, and/or not maintained for two years after the relevant ownership right is issued. - c) Land held under HGU may be seized if it is intentionally left undeveloped, unused, and/or not utilized for two years after the relevant ownership right is issued.